-U.S. quits U.N. human rights body, citing bias vs Israel, alarming critics
+U.S. withdraws from United Nations human rights body

 Reuters reported last week that talks on reforming the council had failed to meet Washington’s demands, suggesting the Trump administration would quit.

-Jamil Dakwar, director of the American Civil Liberties Union’s Human Rights Program, said Trump’s “misguided policy of isolationism only harms American interests.”

-The EU said Washington’s decision “risks undermining the role of the US as a champion and supporter of democracy on the world stage”.
-British Foreign Secretary Boris Johnson said it was regrettable and that the council was the “best tool the international community has to address impunity.”

-The Human Rights Council meets three times a year to examine human rights violations worldwide.
+The council meets three times a year to examine human rights violations worldwide.
 It has mandated independent investigators to look at situations including Syria, North Korea, Myanmar and South Sudan.
 Its resolutions are not legally binding but carry moral authority.

+Speaking before the U.S. announcement, U.N. spokesman Stephane Dujarric said Secretary-General Antonio Guterres “is a strong believer in the human rights architecture of the U.N. and the active participation of all states.”

 When the Council was created in 2006, U.S. President George W. Bush’s administration shunned the body.